by Khyati Tripathi

-PhD student Khyati Tripathi, who was studying at Birkbeck on a split-site Commonwealth scholarship during 2016/17, reflects on her experience at the 2017 London Critical Theory Summer School.
+Khyati Tripathi, a Birkbeck PhD student on a split-site Commonwealth scholarship 2016/17, shares her reflections on the Critical Theory Summer School 2017.

 One look at the list of outstanding speakers and I instantly knew that this was my window of opportunity to interact with some of the best minds in the world.
 The next moment, I applied to participate at Birkbeck’s London Critical Theory Summer School 2017.